 Send requests for human review

 Use our SDK or API to send requests for human review to gotoHuman.
-You can fully customize a review to fit your use case by creating your own form used for the review.

 Prepare